sibson/redbeat/docs/design.rst

 Design
 ------
 At its core RedBeat uses a Sorted Set to store the schedule as a priority queue.
-It stores task details using a hash key with the task definition and metadata.
+Additionally, task details are stored within a hash key mapping to the task definition and metadata.

-The schedule set contains the task keys sorted by the next scheduled run time.
+The sortted schedule set contains task keys sorted by the next scheduled run time, as time since epoch.

 For each tick of Beat

   #. check if it still owns the lock, if not, exit with ``LockNotOwnedError``
   #. get list of due keys and due next tick
   #. retrieve definitions and metadata for all keys from previous step
-  #. update task metadata and reschedule with next run time of task
+  #. update task metadata and reschedule with next run time for task
-  #. call due tasks using async_apply
+  #. call due tasks using async_apply, this enqueues tasks for workers to run
-  #. calculate time to sleep until start of next tick using remaining tasks
+  #. calculate time to sleep until start of next tick using due next tick tasks

 Scheduling
 ~~~~~~~~~~~~